NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 ```c#
 [Route("/User/")]
 ```
-creates a route prefix for all the different actionmethods inside this controller. making the start of each of these endpoints start with /User
+creates a route prefix for all the different action methods inside this controller. making the start of each of these endpoints start with /User

 We can specify more specific routes for each action endpoint by Adding the line like below just above the action Method